 - Services and its parameters for updated ML model parameters reporting from a Client NWDAF to a Server NWDAF.

-The model sharing scenarios in solution #5, 6, 7, 8, 24 and the services defined in solution #56 are built upon the assumption that models can be shared between different NWDAFs.
+The model sharing scenarios in solution #5, 6, 7, 8, 24 and the services defined in solution #56 are built upon the assumption that models can be shared between different NWDAFs with optional online training data set sharing in which the ML Model Producer NWDAF may use such training data information from ML Model Consumer NWDAF to update its ML Model.

 While this is true for NWDAFs from the same vendor , since NWDAF implementation specifics is not specified nor shared in a multi-vendor environment, models cannot be shared between NWDAFs from different vendors.
 Sharing between vendors requires extensive standardization of model technologies and model execution environment, which need to be decided and agreed upon if it shall be specified in 3GPP.
 The TR specification of call flows and interfaces allows NWDAF's to exchange information but doesn't guarantee interoperability of models for multi-vendor.